babashka/cli/README.md

 ## Simple example

-Babashka CLI works in Clojure, ClojureScript and [babashka](https://book.babashka.org/).
+Babashka CLI works in Clojure, ClojureScript, and [babashka](https://book.babashka.org/).
 Here is an example babashka script to get you started!
+Save it to `try-me.clj`.

 ```clojure
 #!/usr/bin/env bb